pablodezutter/Javascript-Bonus/readme.md

 ##sort numbers
-numb.sort(function a, b){return a-b}); ! let op spatie tussen a, b!! nummers overnemen door nieuwe array te creëren how important are , in the new array?
+numb.sort(function a, b){return a-b}); ! let op spatie tussen a, b!! nummers overnemen door nieuwe array te creëren how important are , in the new array? -> with split you create seperate elements

 ##Factorial
-get number and put it in new div
+get number and put it in new div recursive functions werkt nog niet